Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Discussion

 \subsection{Comparison to mass-radius measurements}

-In order to provide first-order estimates on the required atmospheric properties of observed HREs (planets with periods $<$4 days taken from the NASA Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}}), are shown on a mass-density diagram (Fig. \ref{fig:mr_diagram}), in which the scaled density $\rho_s$ (Eq. \ref{eq:scaled_density}) is plotted.
+Since our model predicts the radius of a planet, it can be used to provide first-order estimates on the required atmospheric properties of observed HREs given their measured mass and radius.
+We therefore selected planets with periods $<$4 days from the NASA Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}} and show them in a mass-density diagram (Fig. \ref{fig:mr_diagram}), in which the scaled density $\rho_s$ (Eq. \ref{eq:scaled_density}) is plotted.
 The radius, needed to compute $\rho_s$, was averaged over the Kepler bandpass (400-900 nm).
 Overlain on the observational data are synthetic mass-density curves for a SOLAR and VIBSE composition, evaluated at reducing (\dIW{-3}) and oxidising (\dIW{+3}) conditions and for two temperatures, \tirr=1250 K and \tirr=2500 K to mirror the range of HREs.
-Note that in this context, $T_{irr}$ is equal to the average dayside temperature, corresponding to a dilution factor of $\mathfrak{f}=2/3$ \citep{hansen2008absorption}, while \logvmf was held constant (\logvmf=0), but its effect on $\rho_s$ can be inferred from Fig. \ref{fig:spectra_transmission}.
+Note that in this context, \tirr is equal to the average dayside temperature, corresponding to a dilution factor of $\mathfrak{f}=2/3$ \citep{hansen2008absorption}, motivated by the findings of \citet{hammond2017linking} and \citet{zhang2017effects} that the hot-spots of high-MMW atmospheres remain confined to the dayside. \logvmf= 0 was held constant, but its effect on $\rho_s$ can be inferred from Fig. \ref{fig:spectra_transmission}.